Ladder99/ladder99/docs/page/running/viewing-dashboard.md

 ## Main Page

-The dashboard will show the LIVE status of a Mazak CNC machine, as provided by Mazak -
+The dashboard will show the LIVE status of a Mazak CNC machine, as provided by Mazak (note: the machine may be OFF at certain times of the day) -

 ![](../_images/grafana-demo.png)